WGBH-MLA/AAPB2/README.md

-The public-facing website of the the American Archive of Public Broadcasting.
+The public-facing website of the the *American Archive of Public Broadcasting*.

 For more information:
 - [About the project](http://americanarchive.org/about-the-american-archive/)